Asparagus Benedict (Dairy-Free)

 When its done take it out and lay it out on your plate.

 Keep the boiling water from the asparagus and add in the vinegar.
-Crack your egg into a little bowl.
+Crack your egg into a little jug or bowl (I actually use my 1/2 cup measure).
 Using a fork, stir a whirlpool in the centre of the water while carefully pouring the egg in with the other hand (if it spreads out too much, use the fork to guide the egg whites back over the yolk straight away).
 Leave it to cook for about 4 1/2 minutes while you make the sauce

 For the sauce, start off by emptying the hot water from your blender and thoroughly drying it.
 Then add in the yolk and lemon juice and blend until combined.